Tree Planting Guidelines 2020.

 To plant the trees with appropriate help from family, friends and others to ensure the trees are planted properly on the day.

 To protect the trees as needed from wild and domestic browsing animals and other damage with appropriate fencing or tree guards.

 Not to plant on land falling within an SAC, SPA, SSSI or NHA.
-Please email for advice if your site falls within these areas.

 To keep back 5 metres from power lines and phone cables and not to plant directly beneath them.

 To avoid planting within 20 metres of inhabited buildings.

 To leave a buffer of 20 meters along ponds and rivers.
 Trees can be planted within this area as long as there is an even balance of light and shade.